-Students will be assigned to faculty advisors when they enter the College.
+All incoming students will be academically advised through the Academic Success Center.
+Upon successful completion of 15-30 credit hours, students will be transitioned to a faculty advisor within their respective department.
 Faculty advisors help students in matters of study skills, scheduling classes, and academic and career planning.
-Prior to registering for classes online, you will see your academic advisor to plan out your course schedule and to obtain your six digit PIN.
-You will not be able to register for classes online without your PIN.
+Prior to registering for classes online, students are required to meet with their assigned academic advisor to plan out your course schedule and to obtain your six-digit registration PIN.
+Students will not be able to independently register for classes without an assigned six-digit registration PIN.